XtremXpert/docker-carra/readme.md

-## Deploy Django using Nginx and Postgresql
+## Deploy Carra Project  using Django and sqlite3  ( future  Nginx and Postgresql )

-An example project from this tutorial: http://ruddra.com/2016/08/14/docker-django-nginx-postgres/.
-It also contains implementation from this blog too: http://ruddra.com/2016/11/02/serve-static-files-by-nginx-from-django-using-docker/
+The project image is in :   /home/dario/Docker/carra

 To use this project, run this commands: